-The current year actuarial assumptions utilized for the report are outlined on pages thirty-eight through forty-two.
-All assumptions were the same as those used in the Fiscal 2015 valuation.
+The current year actuarial assumptions utilized for the report are outlined on pages thirty-nine through forty-four.
+With the exception of the valuation interest rate, all assumptions were the same as those used in the Fiscal 2016 valuation.
 All assumptions used are based on estimates of future long-term experience for the fund.
 All calculations, recommendations, and conclusions are based on the assumptions specified.
 To the extent that prospective experience differs from that assumed, adjustments to contribution levels will be required.
 Such differences will be revealed in future actuarial valuations.
+The net effect of the changes in assumptions on the normal cost accrual rate was an increase of 2.7641%.